-	Students will normally have a BA, or an equivalent overseas qualification or sufficient work experience to demonstrate the appropriate intellectual, creative and personal qualities to engage with the demands of the programme.
+Applicants will normally have a BA, or an equivalent overseas qualification or sufficient work experience to demonstrate the appropriate intellectual, creative and personal qualities to engage with the demands of the Programme.

-	Students come from a wide range of backgrounds.
-While some come directly from first-degree programmes in communication design, graphic design, illustration, moving image, typography, new media design, and visual communication students have also joined the programme with professional experience in industry, or from backgrounds including architecture, economics, history, interior design, history, painting, printmaking and product design.
+Our students come from a wide range of backgrounds.
+While the majority still come directly from first-degree programmes in graphic design, interaction design, illustration, moving image and sound, students have also joined the Programme from backgrounds as diverse as computer science, economics, fine art, history, journalism, literature, architecture, product and textiles.

 Cross College Requirements

 For full details of cross-College entrance requirements and portfolio requirements (if applicable), see MA Entrance Requirements.

 Applicants to the RCA from England and the EU are likely to be eligible for the new Postgraduate Student Loan of up to £10,000 per course of study.